kgd-al/amaze/docs/src/usage/basics.rst

 .. kgd-literal-include:: 10

-For the curious, line 10 will provide detailed statistics about the maze including its size, intersections, complexity, ...
+For the curious, line 10 will provide detailed :meth:`stats <amaze.simu.maze.Maze.stats>` about the maze including its size, intersections, etc.

+.. kgd-literal-include:: 13

+For the complexity metrics, which are theoretically dependant on the agent, one may use the simulation's dedicated method to :meth:`compute_metrics <amaze.simu.simulation.Simulation.compute_metrics>`.
+Note that, contrary to the statistics, this implies a fair amount of computation (O(n*m), for a maze of n rows and m columns)

-.. kgd-literal-include:: 13-14
+.. kgd-literal-include:: 16-17

 Next we retrieve one of the demonstration agents provided with the library and print some of the information stored alongside it.

-.. kgd-literal-include:: 16
+.. kgd-literal-include:: 19

 After which we let the simulation run freely until completion.
 This means either :meth:`~amaze.simu.simulation.Simulation.success` (the agent has reached the target) or :meth:`~amaze.simu.simulation.Simulation.failure` (the agent has exceeded the deadline).

-.. kgd-literal-include:: 19-22
+.. kgd-literal-include:: 22-25

 To conclude, we extract select pieces of information from the simulation (success, rewards) as well as the more exhaustive :meth:`~amaze.simu.simulation.Simulation.infos`.